-Arthur Miller ostensibly wrote his classic drama The Crucible about the Salem witch trials of 1692, but he really wroteabout Sen. Joseph McCarthy’s hunt for Communists.
+Arthur Miller ostensibly wrote his classic drama The Crucible about the Salem witch trials of 1692, but he aimed it at Sen. Joseph McCarthy’s hunt for Communists.

-The play is about a teenager who falls in love with a man who rejects her.
+The play deals with a teenager who falls in love with a man who rejects her.
 In revenge, she instigates a frenzy of bloodlust in Salem, Mass.
+Miller likened the Salem witch trials to McCarthy's accusations that Communists infiltrated the government.
+He falsely claimed more than 200 government employees belonged to the Communist Party.

 The Crucible premiered on Broadway on Jan.
 22, 1953 with E.G. Marshall, Madeleine Sherwood and Beatrice Straight.
 Critics gave hostile reviews and Miller didn’t like the production.
 The next year The Crucible won critical acclaim in a new production.